Government Shutdowns Q&A: Everything You Should Know

 How is Congress addressing funding?

-Congress has not yet enacted any appropriations bills as of early September, and the House has passed just one out of 12 FY 2024 appropriations bills.
-The Senate Appropriations Committee approved all 12 of its bills, but none have passed the full chamber.
-The major dispute remains over topline funding levels, with the House preferring to fund the government at FY 2022 levels and the Senate opting for the levels agreed to in the FRA.
+Congress has not yet enacted any appropriations bills as of late February.
+The House has passed seven of its 12 FY 2024 appropriations bills.
+The Senate has passed a three-bill “minibus.”
+The two chambers have a number of differences related to overall funding levels (purportedly resolved with the announcement of a discretionary spending agreement in early January), allocation of spending, and policy riders.
 The House and Senate would have to agree on and pass the same versions of the bills before they are presented to the President for his signature.
-Congress is expected to consider a CR that would extend funding, largely at current levels, to allow more time to complete appropriations.
+Congress is expected to consider another CR that would extend funding, largely at current levels, to allow more time to complete appropriations.
 For more about the status of specific appropriations bills, see Appropriations Watch: FY 2024.

 How does a shutdown differ from a default?